 Lakewood, Colorado

-Let’s dive deeper into what’s in Lakewood water.
+Let’s look closer at what’s in Lakewood water.

 What’s in Lakewood water?